 I don’t see any clear favourite, but I’ll take Tampa Bay to win the division.
 They missed the playoffs by one point last year and rarely had a healthy lineup.
 Nikita Kucherov is a world-class talent, and with a healthy Steven Stamkos they are an extremely dangerous duo.
 For poolies, look to draft Brayden Point as a sleeper.
 He is playing with Kucherov and Stamkos, and he’s a very smart player.
 He had 40 points in 68 games as a rookie last year, and I see him surpassing 55 this season.

 Tampa Bay 103 points.

-Buffalo will be my surprise team in the Atlantic.
-A healthy Jack Eichel will make a major difference.
+You have to have one surprise team so mine will be Buffalo.
+Jack Eichel has a solid season and the Sabres surprise.
 Ottawa was the only playoff team with a negative goal differential last season.
 Erik Karlsson is a marvel, and it will suck not watching him in the playoffs, but I don’t see them making it.
 Montreal and Boston could be swapped out.
-The Habs scoring, or lack thereof, concerns me, but with Carey Price in net I can’t see them missing the dance.
+The Habs scoring, or lack thereof, concerns me, but with Carey Price in net they might have a chance.
+Their problem was hiring Claude Julien.
+He can’t coach offence and the game is going that way.
 The Leafs lost 15 games in OT/SO last year.
 They were 1-7 in the SO.
 They will be better in the “skills competition.”